 In the last few years, Bulgaria has been the focus of the investors’ interest.
 The political stability and predictability due to the NATO membership and the EU accession, the stable economic perspective and the growing credit rating of the country and its institutions were only some of the elements attracting the investors’ interest.
 External investors have been attracted by rapidly developing national industry, highly skilled workforce and significant new market.

 The development of operational solar PV power plants in Bulgaria started with very moderate steps in 2007 but progressed at a fast pace after the second half of 2010.
-At the end of 2022, the cumulative installed solar PV capacity in Bulgaria exceeded 1,250 MW.
+At the end of 2022, the cumulative installed solar PV capacity in Bulgaria exceeded 1,700 MW (1.7 GW).
 Several large-scale solar photovoltaic (PV) projects with a capacity above 50 MW have been announced in Bulgaria after 2018, and these projects will be built between 2022 and 2024.
-Recent legislative changes in Bulgaria aim to facilitate permitting process for solar power plants.
+Recent legislative changes in Bulgaria aim to facilitate the permitting process for solar power plants.

 The report provides a complete picture of the market situation, dynamics, current issues and future prospects.
-You will find more than 120 pages of valuable information in this unique in-depth analysis of the Bulgarian photovoltaic market will receive an overview of how the COVID-19 (Coronavirus) recovery and the recent intention of the EU Commission to reduce by two-thirds this year gas import from Russia will impact it.
+You will find more than 120 pages of valuable information in this unique in-depth analysis of the Bulgarian photovoltaic market will receive an overview of how the COVID-19 (Coronavirus) recovery and the European Union's decision to make a significant reduction of Russian gas and other energy commodities import will impact it.
 With comprehensive market data, this report brings clear and concise insights, to help investors in their decision-making process.
 As 2021 and 2022 were challenging years for the photovoltaic industry, the time for making the right decisions during 2023 and the next few years is limited.
 The fast-changing market environment requires relevant and accurate information.
 For your convenience, we offer the opportunity for orders with customized report content.
 Reasons to buy this market report are, but are not limited to:

 - Overview of the Bulgarian political and economic environment